 - Therefore, I suggest mixing in a tablespoon or two of additional pesto to re-moisten the pasta before reheating.
 If you don't have extra pesto, just sprinkle a little bit of water over the leftover pasta instead.

 - A single serving of pasta can easily be reheated in the microwave.
 To reheat a larger amount of pasta, place it in a shallow pan with a lid.
 Cover the pan and gently warm over low heat, stirring occasionally.
+(Or, enjoy it cold or at room temp!)

 Recipe FAQs

 I recommend using tuna packed in oil for this recipe.
 Tuna packed in oil is more flavorful and has a more supple, less "dry" texture, in my opinion!
-For the best flavor, look for tuna packed in olive oil specifically, but if you can't find that, tuna packed in sunflower or vegetable oil would also work.
+For the best flavor, look for tuna packed in olive oil specifically.
+But, if you can't find that, tuna packed in sunflower or vegetable oil would also work.

 And, if you can find it, canned tuna that comes in larger pieces (aka "solid pack" tuna) provides more texture to the pasta.
 Tuna labeled solid white albacore and solid light yellowfin are good options.